zehao-dong/CktGNN/README.md

 `python sgp_regression.py --checkpoint 300 --save_appendix _cktgnn --model CktGNN --hs 301`

-Make sure that `--save_appendix --model --hs` are consistent with previous experiment, and `--checkpoint` equals to the `--epoch`.
+Make sure that `--save_appendix --model --hs` are consistent with previous experiment, and set `--checkpoint` equals to the `--epoch`.

 ## Experiments on Ckt-Bench-301